Housing Assistance for Seniors in New Hampshire

 Key Takeaways

-• Start with three hubs that can screen you for several programs at once: ServiceLink, your local Community Action Agency (CAP), and New Hampshire Housing (NHHFA).
+• Start with the three main resource hubs.
+These organizations can screen you for several housing and benefit programs at once:

 What You’ll Find in This Guide

-• Direct links to official applications and programs
+• Direct links to official programs and applications so you can apply with the correct agency.

-• Plain-language descriptions of what each program does and who qualifies
+• Clear, plain-language explanations of what each housing or assistance program offers and who is eligible.

-• Special notes for LGBTQ+ seniors, veterans, people with disabilities, tribal members, and rural residents
+• Guidance for specific groups of seniors, including LGBTQ+ older adults, veterans, people with disabilities, tribal members, and rural residents who may qualify for additional resources or protections.

 Quick Program Finder